 The handle is turned to pass the wire through the tool.

 Pressure is applied to the bending rollers via the top thumb screw in order to achieve the required radius.

 FAQ.
 What radii can it be set up for and how?"

 A. As there are numerous fretwire options with respect to gauge and material composition, it is not possible to 'dial up' a previous setting - e.g. small differences in cross section of the crown and barbs will cause the radii to differ between similar gauges.
 Once the radius has been setup for a particular fretwire type, the tool will maintain this for consistent fretting.

-The tool is also capable of straightening curved wire.
+This option features 2 additional wheels and is capable of straightening curved wire.
 The fret crown is protected from damage by utilising a nylon roller with a concave groove.

 The wire is fed through the underside of the feed wheel.

 The handle is turned to feed the wire through the underside of tool.

 Pressure is applied to the unbending rollers via the thumb screw (used in opposite direction to bending).